amourikis/Cassandra-Data-Modeling/README.md

     3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

 ### Run
-I am running this program with jupyter notebook thrugh terminal.
+I am running this program with jupyter notebook through terminal.
 Prerequisites for running the project is python 3.x and Apache cassandra installed.

 ## How to run
 1. Run Jupiter notebook using terminal.